Aleksey Kochetkov: Biography

 In August 2008, he was an organizer of the international Press-Center ‘Tskhinval-2008’.
 Later this center was given to the Ministry of Communication of the Republic of South Ossetia.

 In 2008, he became the chief of the Centre for Monitoring of Democratic Processes ‘Quorum’.
 The organization was set up as a counterweight to the OSCE.
 Aleksey Kochetkov was a participant of a number of international conferences, including in EUP, OSCE.

 As a head of the international election monitoring mission of CIS-EMO participated in more than 50 missions in countries of CIS and EU.

 Writings

+Kochetkov's books repeat Kremlin official narrative about neighborhood countries.
+He falsely represents Ukraine as built on nationalism ideology, and falsely represents nationalism as nazism or fascism.

 He is the author of books and monographs like: